pikepdf/pikepdf/docs/installation.rst

 Most Linux distributions support manylinux2014, with the notable except of `Alpine Linux`_, and older Linux distributions that do not have C++17-capable compilers.
 The Linux wheels include recent copies of libqpdf, libjpeg, and zlib.

+Source builds are usually possible where binary wheels are available.

 Platform support
 ----------------